Salvo-Dippolito/assignment2/README.md

 The initial state could also read the markers more quickly by using a publisher subscriber architecture instead of a service based architecture.
 In future iterations of this project a different planning algorithm can be used to try to overcome the issues described in the System's Limitations paragraph.

+## Video Demonstration

+A long video demonstration of this project in action is available on youtube at [this link](https://www.youtube.com/watch?v=hqCuiGLzAFw).
+Skipping through this video we can see the various phases of the state machine described in this Readme.
+After a while the world's objects are moved around the robot to check the system's response to unpredictable changes.
+The last half hour of video was added both for enjoyment and to show how the system reacts to its main cores being shut down.

 ## Author's contacts

 - Personal e-mail: salvo.dipp@gmail.com
 - Institutional e-mail: s5324750@studenti.unige.it